ThomasVrancken/info9023-mlops/directed_work/02_flask/README.md

 ## 5. Your turn - Inverted classroom
 ### 5.1.
 Explanation
-As explained last week, you are now asked to do the tasks explained in the follwing subsection.
+As explained last week, you are now asked to do the tasks explained in the following subsection.
 You are asked to do it by groups (same groups as for your project).
 You have approximately 1 hour to do it.
 Then 2 groups will present their work to the rest of the class.
 This will be followed by a debriefing with the teaching staff.